hrycebilton/leo-api/README.md

 ## Contributing

 Contributions are welcome!
-If you find a bug or want to add a new feature, feel free to open an issue or submit a pull request.
+If you find a bug feel free to open an issue or submit a pull request.

 ## License